 The scheme will support local community and environmental projects in areas affected by the disposal of waste to landfill.

 Final Budget 2017-18 »

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 Upcoming calendar »

 See the schedule for all statistics and research releases.

 The annual report previously published as National Statistics was discontinued in 2014, following the consultation ‘Proposals concerning the publication of Official Statistics’.
 We have reinstated the publication of StatsWales tables and headline figures and whilst the figures are no longer designated as “National Statistics”, they continue to be published in accordance with the Code of Practice for Official Statistics.

-- Whilst the number of fly-tipping incidents on highway land (i.e. public highways or roads) continued to fall, the highest proportion of reported incidents (41 per cent) occurred on this type of land during 2013-14.
+- The number of fly-tipping incidents on highway land (i.e. public highways or roads) has increased to almost 20,000 incidents.
+The highest proportion of reported incidents (55 per cent) occurred on this type of land during 2015-16.